lubomilko/blocky/doc/src/usage.rst

     as needed, and variables in each clone can be filled with different values.

 .. note::
+    The format of all tags is :ref:`configurable <tgt_config>`.

-    The whole template is a block too, just an unnamed one, i.e, it is not marked by any tag pair.
+    The whole template is considered to be a primary *block* and its content is not marked by any start-end tag pair, i.e., the primary template block does not have a name.

 .. _tgt_auto_tags: